9 Best VPN Services in 2023 — Our Experts Tested 300+ VPNs

 Affordable Plans and Extra-Long Guarantee

-The 1-year, 2-year, and 3-year plans all include a generous 45-day money-back guarantee — and it’s one you can trust.
-I made sure by using the live chat feature to request a refund after 30 days.
-The support rep wasn’t pushy, and only asked a couple of quick questions about my experience.
-Right after that, they approved the request, and the money was back in my account in 4 days.
+The long-term plans also come with a generous 45-day money-back guarantee, and I personally tested their refund process.
+I contacted support using its 24/7 live chat and requested a refund.
+The support rep was helpful and only asked a few quick questions about my experience.
+Shortly after, my refund was approved, and the money was back in my account in 4 days.

 - Flexibly adjust settings to optimize speed or security for your desired activity